mxro/osgi-maven/README.md

 osgi-maven
 ==========

-Various libraries prepared as OSGI ready maven bundles.
+This project contains various libraries prepared as OSGI ready maven bundles.

+Please read the following blog post for more informations:

-All maven artifacts are in the following repository.
+All maven artifacts are in the following repository:

 ```xml
 <repositories>